alwynlombaard/kauozplus-web/README.md

 Last Updated: May 8, 2025

 ## Introduction
 KAU-oz+ is a mobile application developed by Alwyn Lombaard ("we," "us," or "our").
-This Privacy Policy explains how we collect, use, store, and protect your data when you use KAUozPlus.
+This Privacy Policy explains how we collect, use, store, and protect your data when you use KAU-oz+.
 Our app allows users to view their Kinesis holdings and market data for KAU (gold), KAG (silver) and other currencies using the Kinesis API.

 ## Data We Collect
 Kinesis API Keys: You provide your Kinesis public and private API keys to authenticate with the Kinesis API.